Kimi ga Shinu Made Ato Hyaku Nichi

 Kimi ga Shinu Made Ato Hyaku Nichi (君が死ぬまであと100日) is a Japanese web manga series written and illustrated by Migihara.
 It was serialized on Shueisha's online platform Manga Mee from November 2018 (and on Shōnen Jump+ from January 2020) to October 2020.
 The story follows Rintarou Tsuda, a high school student with the ability to see longevity, and Umi Kanzaki, a high school girl with less than 100 days left to live.
 Migihara described the series as "a story about the battle against longevity and fate".
+A television drama adaptation aired from October to December 2023.

 Plot

 Rintarou Tsuda is a high school student with the capacity to predict the lifespan of living things.
 However, he has struggled with his abilities since he was a child, and he can only gradually observe the people around him without being able to assist them.
 He discovers one day that Umi Kanzaki, his childhood buddy and the one who has feelings for him, has less than 100 days to live.

 During the concept stage, Umi Kanzaki was supposed to die after 100 days, and the entire tale would be about "how to live in 100 days", but due to the gloom, the story was adjusted to be more comical romantic while keeping the original core theme.